-What are you offering on your blog that will help your readers’ problems?
+What are you offering on your blog that will help your readers with their problems?

 For example, in your about me page, you can talk about your personal story or your struggles (e.g. money, beauty, weight, eating healthy, confidence, etc.) but only use it as an anecdote to help your audience who may be going through a similar struggle as you.
 Along with that, be sure to mention how your blog will help them with that specific problem.

-If you are blogging about getting out of debt, mention your personal struggles and what you did to pay off $X amount of debt.
+For those who want to talk about getting out of debt, you can mention your personal struggles and what you did to pay off $X amount of debt.